 Base Height Allowances

-Inland zones that are neither coastal nor significantly elevated typically permit buildings around 12–15 meters in height—often enough for three or four stories.
-Some commercial districts, near city centers or busy market areas, may allow up to 20 meters if infrastructure (roads, drainage, emergency services) can accommodate additional density.
+Inland zones that are neither coastal nor significantly elevated typically permit buildings around 12 meters in height—often enough for three or four stories.

 Plot Coverage and FAR